 CULTURE, IDENTITY AND HERITAGE IN DIGITAL PERSPECTIVE, Dušan Ristić

-By the end of this lectures, students may be able to identify the relations between the concepts of culture, identity and heritage.
+By the end of these lectures, students may be able to identify the relations between the concepts of culture, identity and heritage.
 The lectures have three main academic goals: to introduce the concepts – how they are connected and articulated today and in the past; to reflect critically and examine different approaches to these concepts; to address the impact of different social factors and the importance of the digital and other public spheres.
 The focus of the course will be on the way the notions of culture, identity and heritage are discursively articulated in different, comparative/European contexts.
-During the course the attention will be on discussions and controversies related to the strategic, institutional and other social aspects of these notions.
+During the course, the attention will be on discussions and controversies related to the strategic, institutional and other social aspects of these notions.
 This means taking into account the variety of ethnographic examples to demonstrate how cultural heritage, identity and culture are intertwined and articulated within the digital sphere and in public spaces.